 Q5: What is SEO in digital marketing?

-Search engine optimization (SEO) in digital marketing is the practice of optimizing a website to enhance its ranking and visibility in search engine results for organic (unpaid) searches.
-SEO aims to increase a website’s organic traffic and attract more potential customers looking for its products or services.
+Search engine optimization (SEO) in digital marketing is the practice of optimizing a website.
+It enhances the site’s ranking and visibility in search engine results for organic (unpaid) searches.
+SEO focuses on increasing a website’s organic traffic and attracting more potential customers searching for its products or services.